 In case you are new here, my husband Craig and I live full-time in our RV.
-We have been living a lifestyle of full-time travel for almost 4 years now and WE LOVE IT.
+We have been living a full-time travel lifestyle for almost 4 years now, and WE LOVE IT.
 It has taught us to slow down and live a more intentional life which involves living in a smaller, mobile space to experience the joy of full-time travel and adventures.
 But, the holidays are still an area of stress for me.
-I am a giving person and I love to see our grandkids eyes light up with excitement at a new toy.
+I am a giving person, and I love to see our grandkid’s eyes light up with excitement at a new toy.

-When I was a child we didn’t have an over abundance of “things” growing up.
-I think that’s one of the reasons I’ve spoiled our own kids and grandkids with too many toys and gadgets because I didn’t want them to want for anything like I did.
+When I was a child, we didn’t have an overabundance of “things” growing up.
+I think that’s one reason I’ve spoiled our own kids and grandkids with too many toys and gadgets because I didn’t want them to want for anything like I did.
 At least I thought I wanted more back then.
 WOW, I did a fine job of passing on the “over-consumption” gene, didn’t I?
-While I take most of the blame, it is safe to say that society played a huge role as well.
-When all you see from September through December are ads everywhere for the latest and greatest holiday gift ideas which are always “things”.
+While I take most of the blame, it is safe to say that society played a huge role.
+When all you see from September through December are ads everywhere for the latest and greatest holiday gift ideas, always “things.”
 It’s bound to suck you in occasionally.

 Holiday Gifts That Keep on Giving

-I want that back for myself and most importantly for our kids and grandkids.
+I want that back for myself and, most importantly, for our kids and grandkids.
 I want to focus on giving them new experiences that will create meaningful and lasting memories.
-Ones that could possibly shape their lives.
-And, I want to help you do the same.
-Especially if you are struggling to bring the joy back to the holidays and kick the stress to the curb.
+Ones that could shape their lives.
+And, I want to help you do the same, especially if you are struggling to bring the joy back to the holidays and kick the stress to the curb.

-I would be remiss if I didn’t mention that I know 2020 has been a very stressful and unusual year for most.
-Some of these gift ideas will not be possible until we get back to some kind of normal but there’s no time like the present to start dreaming about simple things like being able to hug each other and perhaps going to see a live concert.
-This year more than ever let’s give each other EXPERIENCES to look forward to.
+I would be remiss if I didn’t mention that I know 2020 was a very stressful and unusual year for most.
+Some of these gift ideas will not be possible until we get back to some new normal, but there’s no time like the present to start dreaming about simple things like being able to hug each other and perhaps going to see a live concert.
+This year more than ever, let’s give each other EXPERIENCES to look forward to.